 Leah Tether is a scholar of medieval French literature, Arthurian romance, book history and publishing studies.
-She completed her PhD in Medieval Literature at Durham in 2009 and then became a Postdoctoral Research Fellow at the Cultures of the Digital Economy Institute at Anglia Ruskin University.
-She has a background in trade publishing, having worked at Penguin Books, and became a Lecturer in Publishing in 2010.
-She took up the post of MA Course Director and Senior Lecturer in Publishing at Anglia Ruskin University in 2012, and then became a Principal Lecturer in 2014.
+She completed her PhD in Medieval Literature at Durham and then became a Postdoctoral Research Fellow at the Cultures of the Digital Economy Institute at Anglia Ruskin University.
+She has a background in trade publishing, having worked at Penguin Books, and took up the post of MA Course Director and Senior Lecturer in Publishing at Anglia Ruskin University in 2012, and then became a Principal Lecturer in 2014.